ethereum/devp2p/discv5/discv5-theory.md

 registration and lookup operations.

-The requester uses returned auxiliary ENRs to update its local service table `B(s)` after validating the ENRs, checking TopDisc capability, and applying local TopDisc usability policy.
+The requester uses returned auxiliary ENRs to update its local service table `B(s)` after validating the ENRs, checking TopDisc capability, and applying local usability policy.
 The exact encoding of returned advertisements, auxiliary ENRs, and any topic-distance list is specified in the wire-format document.